chuckstack/chuckstack.github.io/src-ls/stack-faq.md

 Most organizations do not have complex BPMN-style workflows.
 A large percentage (say 70% to 90%) of operations execute a long a defined [happy path](./terminology.md#happy-path).
 The  task is simply 'follow the work instructions' and look for any scenarios the fall out of the happy path.
 If a scenario falls out of the happy path, follow the work instructions that define the error, exception or edge case scenario.
 If there are no work instructions, ask a human.

+Said another way... work instructions are the best, easiest, and most concise way to communicate and guide what needs to happen.
+Agentic frameworks are not needed to simple follow work instructions and execute tools accordingly.

 Problem with Agentic frameworks:

 - They are too hard for an everyday person to reason about